chef/chef-web-docs/content/resources/windows_certificate/_index.md

     identifier: chef_infra/cookbook_reference/resources/windows_certificate windows_certificate
     parent: chef_infra/cookbook_reference/resources
 resource_description_list:
-- markdown: 'Use the **windows_certificate** resource to install a certificate into

-    the Windows certificate store from a file.
-The resource grants read-only

-    access to the private key for designated accounts.
-Due to current

-    limitations in WinRM, installing certificates remotely may not work if

-    the operation requires a user profile.
-Operations on the local machine

-    store should still work.'
+- markdown: Use the **windows_certificate** resource to install a certificate into the Windows certificate store from a file.
+The resource grants read-only access to the private key for designated accounts.
+Due to current limitations in WinRM, installing certificates remotely may not work if the operation requires a user profile.
+Operations on the local machine store should still work.
 resource_new_in: '14.7'
 syntax_full_code_block: |-
   windows_certificate 'name' do